my-beliefs/religion/README.md

 > The nature of death is complex but I conceive of it as the "gateless gate."
 Upon passing through it I may not even come to realize the stage of death for death may be entirely empty!
 However, there certainly is indisputable evidence of "the wake of death" that very poignantly impacts the living.

 > I feel that at this stage in human evolution almost every religious organization is embroiled in some form of bad-faith politics.
 For my personal life I have not needed a religious master or guide because I strongly feel that nature itself is the teacher of all teachers for every creature.
 And for me Islam is identical to the laws of nature - it is the very essence of cosmic nature embedded in each part of the universe.
-This is a perspective I have cultivated from my travels and research into the various scriptures and cultures I have had access to.
+This is a perspective I have cultivated from my research into various scriptures and cultures accessible to me and from my cosmopolitan travels.

 I stick to the statement that, "it is potentially blasphemous to utter anything what-so-ever about what God is or isn't."
 To guard against such blasphemy I meditate on the topic of: